-Fume or dust extract fan noise is a very common cause of noise complaints and can also be an occupational noise hazard.
-Conventional extract fan silencing is not only subject to clogging, but can also increase backpressure, reducing system efficiency - not what you need from these systems.
+There are elegant, low-cost solutions to reduce fume or dust extract fan noise that is a common cause of complaints.
+They can also be used to reduce occupational noise hazards from these sources.
+Conventional extract fan silencing is not only subject to clogging, but can also increase backpressure, reducing system efficiency - not what you need from these extract systems.

 These measures were fitted within a day at very low cost, not only eliminating the low-frequency tones (30dB reduction), but also dramatically improving the fume extract fan efficiency and hence reducing running costs.